 Growing up when I did, Abba were inescapable.
 They were the mainstream soundtrack to the 1970s in many ways in the UK and elsewhere.
 I enjoyed their music very much and saw Abba: The Movie in the local cinema.
-In my later teens ‘pop’ became a dirty word and I moved on to the more ‘authentic’ movements of reggae and rock, jazz, gospel, blues, soul and funk.
+In my later teens ‘pop’ became a dirty word for a while and I moved on to the more ‘authentic’ movements of reggae and rock, jazz, gospel, blues, soul and funk.
 Great music is always beyond category though and I retained that pleasure in hearing their music whenever I heard it on the radio or TV.
-Now I unabashedly listen to it and love it.
+Now I unabashedly listen to it and love it as well as a lot of the music called pop.

 //edit// Since the article was originally written, Aidan Hampson has written a book of transcriptions of Abba basslines available here. //edit//